Deltares-research/SPUIS/docs/source/index.rst

    SPUIS is based on the Dutch word "spuisluis", meaning "discharge sluice" or "sluice gate" in English.

 The implementation of SPUIS was tested by comparison with measurements from physical scale model tests of discharge sluices Dintelsas and Crèvecoeur in the Netherlands [1]_.
-In the past, SPUIS has been applied to support the design of hydraulic structures, such as pumping station Oosterhout (1995) [4]_, discharge sluice Nieuwe Statenzijl [2]_, and discharge sluice Brouwersdam (2018) [4]_ in the Netherlands.
+In the past, SPUIS has been applied to support the design of hydraulic structures, such as the discharge sluice in Nieuwe Statenzijl (1987) [2]_, Oosterhout (1995) [4]_, and the Brouwersdam (2018) [4]_ in the Netherlands.

 Contents
 -----------